Fall 2022 COVID-19 testing guidance for UMaine and UMaine Machias communities

 Self-administered COVID-19 antigen tests are available on campus for students and employees when they have COVID-19 symptoms: headache with fever, sore throat, coughing, congestion, fatigue.

-Beginning Sept.
-5, UMaine students and employees can pick up COVID-19 antigen tests for symptomatic testing from 8–10 a.m.
+UMaine students and employees can pick up COVID-19 antigen tests for symptomatic testing from 8–10 a.m.
 Monday; noon–2 p.m.
 Tuesday; and 3–5 p.m.
-Thursday in the Lown Room, Memorial Union.
+Thursday in the second-floor ticket window across from the information desk in the Memorial Union.
+(Look for the sign in the lobby.)

 UMaine Machias students in need of a COVID-19 antigen test for symptomatic testing should contact Hope Shore, Director of Student Life, firstname.lastname@example.org; 207.255.1320.